aniket-kes/innovate_ai/README.md

-This is the code submission files by Team 'Hire Us' for Innovate AI.
+This is the code submission files by Team, 'Hire Us' for Innovate AI.
 ====================================================================